Sep 22, 2022

 You can consider taking non-steroidal anti-inflammatory medication, such as ibuprofen, before inserting the IUD to prevent cramping.

-If you get Mirena inserted more than seven days after your period starts, it is a good idea to use other contraception as a backup for a week.
+If you get Mirena inserted more than seven days after your period starts, it is a good idea to use other contraceptives as a backup for a week.
 Mirena is an excellent choice for those looking for an IUD.
-If you are interested in Mirena, be sure to discuss with your medical professional to see if it is the right IUD for you.
+If you are interested in Mirena, be sure to discuss it with your medical professional to see if it is the right IUD for you.

 Apart from the benefits similar to other IUDs, Mirena also has the following additional benefits:

-Mirena contains 52 mg of levonorgestrel and releases roughly 20 mcg of levonorgestrel per day that affects the lining of the uterus, thickens cervical mucus, and prevents ovulation.
+Mirena contains 52 mg of levonorgestrel and releases roughly 20 mcg of levonorgestrel per day which affects the lining of the uterus, thickens cervical mucus, and prevents ovulation.
 All these mechanisms work together to prevent pregnancy.

 The Mirena IUD is more than 99% effective in preventing pregnancy.
 It is more effective than many other contraception forms, including condoms, hormonal patches, pills, injections, or rings.